typelevel/typelevel.github.com/posts/2018-06-07-shared-state-in-fp.md

 ## Applying the technique in other libraries

-Although in the example above we only see how it's done with the `Cats Effect` library, this principle expands to other FP libraries as well.
+Although in the example above we only see how it's done with the `cats-effect` library, this principle expands to other FP libraries as well.

 For example, when writing an `http4s` application you might need to create an `HttpClient` that needs to be used by more than one of your services.
 So again, create it at startup and `flatMap` it once: